On Being Expelled from Peterson Academy – Part 2

 Jordan Peterson’s Academy Expelled Students for Asking Questions | EP 21

-I believe within the first week there were approximately 3,000 views on this.
+I believe within the first week there were approximately 3,000 views.

 Thoughts on Jordan Peterson’s Involvement (or Lack Thereof)